bvibber/OGVKit/README.md

 Lightweight iOS media player widget for free Ogg Theora/Vorbis and WebM VP8/VP9 codecs.

-Currently provides a very primitive high-level player widget (OGVPlayerView).
+Currently provides a basic high-level player widget (OGVPlayerView) that can stream audio and video files over HTTP(S), including seeking if Range: header is supported.

 Will continue to improve this interface, add support for Opus audio codec, and add lower-level interfaces suitable for transcoding to/from AVFoundation formats.
 See the